Sports Predictive Analytics

 Prerequisites: Introduction to Statistics or equivalent knowledge recommended.
 Familiarity with R, SAS, SPSS, or similar statistical software recommended.

-Next Steps: Upon completion of this course, consider taking Predictive Analytics to continue learning.
+Next Steps: Upon completion of this course, consider enrolling in our Data Mining for Advanced Analytics certificate program.

 More Information: For more information about this course, please contact firstname.lastname@example.org.